Egocentric Human Trajectory Forecasting with a Wearable Camera and Multi-Modal Fusion: Introduction

 However, such data is currently lacking and limited research has been carried out in forecasting the trajectory of the camera wearer~\cite{park2016egocentric,singh2016krishnacam,bertasius2018egocentric,su2017predicting}.
 Most human trajectory forecasting methods are targeted for scenarios captured from a bird-eye view or by a static camera~\cite{alahi2016social,gupta2018social,sadeghian2019sophie,kosaraju2019social,liang2019peeking,liang2020garden,mangalam2020not,shafiee2021introvert,yu2020spatio,yuan2021agentformer}.
 Different from these views, egocentric view brings up the opportunity of understanding how humans perceive the surroundings, and initiate/execute the responsive actions.
 Such embodied knowledge fully considers the relationship between the agent itself and the close-up contextual information, such as the poses of nearby people and their trajectories, and the sizes of obstacles.
 These close-up details are crucial for forecasting a safe trajectory.
 Nevertheless, to the best of our knowledge, there is currently no effort that has been made to forecast the camera wearer's trajectory with these close-up contextual cues.
 From the perspective of applicability, it is also more practical to implement visual navigation assistance using an egocentric view than using a bird-eye or static camera view.

 In light of these, in this work, we propose and address the task of forecasting the trajectory of an egocentric camera wearer in crowded spaces.
-Fig.~\ref{fig:illustration} provides an illustration of this task.
+Fig.~\ref{fig:illustration}a and Fig.~\ref{fig:illustration}b provide an illustration of this task.
 Specifically, given a period of observation, the task is to forecast the camera wearer's trajectory (expressed in the 3D world coordinates with both position and orientation) using cues available in the observation period.
 We adopt the past trajectory of the camera wearer as the basic input, and meanwhile, utilize the contextual information (as shown in Fig.~\ref{fig:data_sample}), such as the trajectories of nearby people, and the scene semantics or the depth of the scene, to forecast the trajectory of the camera wearer.
 To this end, an encoder-decoder structure is proposed, in which multiple encoder streams are used to encode different input modalities, and a novel cascaded cross-attention mechanism is then used to fuse the resulting encodings.
 The decoder receives the fused encodings, and then decodes the future trajectory in an autoregressive manner.
 The effectiveness of using different modalities has been thoroughly studied in this work.
+We also implemented socially compliant navigation on a real robot to demonstrate the generalization capability of our model.

 In a nutshell, the contributions of this work include: